noraracht/kraken_raw_data/README.md

 # Access to the data used for Kraken benchmarking

+This repository contains raw data and output reports we used for the study.

 * Query summary reports used for sensitivity analysis:
     - [report\_kraken\_viral\_dist\_unmasked\_{confidence level}\_corrected\_{k-mer size}.tar.gz](https://github.com/noraracht/kraken_raw_data)